tnishi0/whack-a-mole-in-power-grids/README.md

 - Matpower [only version 6 is tested] (Download from https://matpower.org/download/all-releases/).

 ### Setup Instructions:
 1. Download this repository and place it in a directory on your system.
+This should take less than a minute on a typical desktop computer.
-2. Download Matpower version 6 from the official release page: https://matpower.org/download/all-releases/ and placed inside the folder `library`.
+2. Download Matpower version 6 from the official release page: https://matpower.org/download/all-releases/ and place it inside the folder `library`.
+This should also take less than a minute on a typical desktop computer.

 ## Usage
 Start Matlab in this folder.
 Then, execute:
-* `cd cascade_simulation` to go into the `cascade_simulation` folder and follow [the instructions there](cascade_simulation) to run sample cascade simulations.
+* `cd cascade_simulation` to go into the `cascade_simulation` folder and follow [the instructions there](cascade_simulation) to run sample cascade simulations (including the typical run time information).
+To run cascade simulations on your power system data, put the data in the Matpower case file format and follow the instructions in the `cascade_simulation` folder.
 * `cd figures` to go into the `figures` folder and follow [the instructions there](figures) to run the code to reproduce figures in the manuscript.
+It takes approximately 5 min to run the demo `generate_figures` with option `a` and generate all the figures on a typical desktop computer.